Kitchen Cabinet Lighting Installed

 Finished rough-in wiring for a telephone jack and a switch and outlet in the counter top back splash

-I used a new work low voltage ring for the telephone jack on the counter top.
-That is a two gang adjustable box next to it.
+I used a new low-voltage work ring for the telephone jack on the countertop.
+Next to it is a two-gang adjustable box.

 Click for Page 2